Rebecca Rhynhart

 Rebecca Rhynhart (born September 29, 1974) is an American politician from Pennsylvania.
-A member of the Democratic Party, she serves as the City Controller of Philadelphia.
-Prior to running for City Controller, Rhynhart worked in Philadelphia city government and in the private sector.
+A member of the Democratic Party, she served as the City Controller of Philadelphia from 2018 to 2022.
+Prior to running for City Controller, Rhynhart worked in Philadelphia city government as City Treasurer and Budget Director in the administration of Mayor Michael Nutter.
+Prior to joining city government, Rhynhart worked in public financing at Fitch Ratings and then as a managing director for municipal derivatives at investment bank Bear Stearns, just prior to the financial collapse of 2008.

-Rhynhart is a candidate for the 2023 Philadelphia mayoral election.
-She was a managing director at Bear Stearns on the credit derivatives desk during the housing collapse of 2008.
-Prior to Bear, she worked on municipal debt at Fitch Rating Agency.

 Education

-Rhynhart grew up in Abington, Pennsylvania.
-She has a Bachelor of Arts from Middlebury College and received a graduate degree in Public Administration from Columbia University.
+Rhynhart grew up in Reform Jewish family in Abington, Pennsylvania.
+She has a Bachelor of Arts from Middlebury College and earned a graduate degree in Public Administration from Columbia University.

 Political career

 Prior involvement in Philadelphia government

 In 2008, Rhynhart became Philadelphia’s City Treasurer as part of Mayor Michael Nutter’s administration.
 She subsequently became Budget Director, playing a pivotal role in the city’s economic recovery from The Great Recession.

 Rhynhart also served as the Chief Administrative Officer in Mayor Jim Kenney’s administration.